- What is an ectopic pregnancy?

-To have a child and to be pregnant the ovary releases an egg which travels through the fallopian tube and stays there to an extent of 24 hours.
-During this time if the egg comes into contact with a sperm it gets fertilized.
+To have a child and to be pregnant, the ovary releases an egg which travels through the fallopian tube and stays there to the extent of 24 hours.
+During this time if the egg comes into contact with a sperm, it gets fertilized.
 This fertilized egg rests in the fallopian tube for almost three to four days and then moves up to the uterus.
-As the fertilized egg enters the uterus it gets attached to the lining and grows to form a baby.
-This is where the baby develops, until birth.
+As the fertilized egg enters the uterus, it gets attached to the lining and grows to form a baby.
+This is where the baby develops until birth.

-However, due to various unexpected reasons sometimes the fertilized egg fails to reach the uterus and implants itself in the fallopian tube, cervix, ovary, within the abdomen area etc. In short, when any unnatural pregnancy implantation takes place it is known as ectopic pregnancy.
-Although in cases of ectopic pregnancy, a pregnancy test would show positive results, it is not possible for the fertilized egg to grow properly, without being implanted into the uterus.
-According to a research conducted by American Academy of Family Physicians (AAFP), every 50th woman has to suffer ectopic pregnancy once in her lifetime.
-Hence, if you are pregnant it is important to get tested ectopic pregnancy.
+However, due to various unexpected reasons sometimes the fertilized egg fails to reach the uterus and implants itself in the fallopian tube, cervix, ovary, within the abdomen area etc. In short, when any unnatural pregnancy implantation takes place, it is known as ectopic pregnancy, or ectopic pregnancy uterus.
+The most common ectopic pregnancy places include fallopian tubes, ovaries, within the abdominal area etc. Although in cases of ectopic pregnancy, a pregnancy test would show positive results, it is not possible for the fertilized egg to grow properly, without being implanted into the uterus.
+According to research conducted by the American Academy of Family Physicians (AAFP), every 50th woman has to suffer ectopic pregnancy once in her lifetime.
+Hence, if you are pregnant, it is important to get tested ectopic pregnancy.
 Or your pregnancy may end up in a medical emergency.

 What causes an ectopic pregnancy?

-Almost every woman who is at the age of childbearing, if sexually active, is at a risk of ectopic pregnancy and mostly the causes are never determined.
-However, there are certain reasons which trigger ectopic pregnancy more often.
+Almost every woman who is at the age of childbearing, if sexually active, is at risk of ectopic pregnancy and mostly the causes are never determined.
+However, there are certain ectopic pregnancy causes which trigger ectopic pregnancy more often.

-- Ectopic pregnancy history: If you have already been through this situation in past, chances of you being caught by this situation again is higher.
-Hence, if your pregnancy test is positive you should immediately consult a doctor to confirm a healthy pregnancy.
+Ectopic Pregnancy History: If you have already been through this situation in the past, chances of you being caught by this situation again is higher.
+Hence, if your pregnancy test is positive, you should immediately consult a doctor to confirm a healthy pregnancy.

-- Inflammatory pelvic disease: The biggest reason behind pelvic inflammatory disease is a persisting fallopian tube infection.
+Inflammatory Pelvic Disease: The biggest reason behind the pelvic inflammatory disease is a persisting fallopian tube infection.
 This usually happens due to sexually transmitted infections.

-- Cigarette Smoking: According to a research by the University of Edinburgh, smokers have a higher risk of their pregnancy being ectopic, as they carry increased protein PROKR1 levels in their fallopian tubes.
-Although, protein is good to instill pregnancy in the womb if present in fallopian tube can disrupt the mobility of a fertilized egg.
+Cigarette Smoking: According to research by the University of Edinburgh, smokers have a higher risk of their pregnancy being ectopic, as they carry increased protein PROKR1 levels in their fallopian tubes.
+Although, protein is good to instil pregnancy in the womb if present in fallopian tube can disrupt the mobility of a fertilized egg.

 At early pregnancy, it is quite difficult to identify the risk of your pregnancy being ectopic.
-This is because the signs of ectopic pregnancy at a very early stage is quite similar to that of a uterine pregnancy.
+This is because the symptoms of ectopic pregnancy at a very early stage, and even after IVF is quite similar to that of a uterine pregnancy.
 You may miss your period, feel drowsy, tenderness n your breasts and also some discomfort in your belly.
 However, more than 50% of women suffering from ectopic pregnancy will not witness all of these symptoms.
 They may have some of them but not all.
-Some other symptoms of ectopic pregnancy are:
+Some other IVF ectopic pregnancy symptoms are: